Arkanous/DivvyBackend/README.md

 ## How to Add New Tests
 - Create a test file inside the related folder you are unit testing
 - Go to .github\workflows\python-app.yml and add the command to run your test file to the run section at the bottom (i.e. python -m pytest ./choreService/choreServiceTests.py)

+## How to Build a Release of the Software
+- There are no steps yet until we add Digital Ocean to host our services
+- For release testing, make sure you test not only with curling, unit tests, but also opening the frontend and testing the connection locally